whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-20-Cate-Chloe-VIP-Jewelry-Subscription-Box-August-2016-Review-Coupon.md

 **Cost:** $19.99/month - The Starter Package (1 Piece of Jewelry), $29.99 - Double the Fun (2 pieces of jewelry), $39.99 - Full VIP Status (3 pieces of jewelry) + Free Shipping.

 **What's in the box:** Receive 1-3 pieces of jewelry from their own Cate & Chloe brand in your monthly VIP box along with other perks!
-All packages come with a special FREE item on top of your jewelry.
+All packages come with a special FREE gift item on top of your jewelry.
 These items may include makeup bags, hair accessories, etc.

 **Coupon:** For a limited time, get your first The Starter Package for $15.99 (20% off) with coupon code [WHATSUPBOXVIP20](http://www.shareasale.com/r.cfm?B=871946&U=1115177&M=49865&urllink=)!